Open-NET-Libraries/Open.Caching/README.md

 ### `CacheItem<TKey, TValue>`

-The intention of this and the following classes is to simplify access to a resource.
+The intention of this and the following classes is to simplify access to a cached resource.
 Much like a `Lazy<T>`, or any other container class, you can affix, or pass around these classes without the consumer having to know what the key is.

 ```cs
 public MyClass {